Insight · May 2026

 CVEs first exploited at or before public disclosure (TTE of zero or less), top 12 vendors.
 Hover for the per-vendor rate.

-CVEs in the dataset, which is just over 48% of the entire zero-day population.
+CVEs in the dataset, which is just under 48% of the entire zero-day population,

-The top 12 vendors account for around 68%.
-The remaining one-third is split
+products.
+The top 12 vendors account for around 65%.
+The remaining one-third

 Qualcomm at over 90%.
 For these key vendors, zero-days are the norm, not the